 In FY 2016-17, the activities and objectives of ITRS and PoC/P were consolidated to ensure both innovation and partnership continue to be supported; in FY 2017-18, the consolidated budget was set at \$800,000 to reflect an anticipated increase in demand for research funding directly related to economic development.
 This consolidated approach was retained in FY 2018-19, though budget constraints and flat demand required a reduction of first-year funding to \$750,000; this budget level was retained in FY 2019-20.
 A year-one budget level of \$800,000 was recommended for FY 2020-21, reflecting the relative importance of supporting research with near-term economic benefits to Louisiana.
 Due to revenue uncertainties, a year-one budget of \$700,000 was adopted in FY 2021-22.
 An increased budget level of \$750,000 was provided in FY 2022-23 and 2023-24.
-Funding in FY 2024-25 is reduced to \$680,000, to accommodate lower Support Fund revenue estimates.
+As BoRSF income has again declined, funding in FY 2024-25 was reduced to \$680,000.
+Funding in FY 2025-26 is further reduced to \$620,000, to accommodate lower Support Fund revenue estimates.

-5.3.3 Awards to Louisiana Artists and Scholars (ATLAS) Subprogram have a broad impact on a regional and/or national level.
+5.3.3 Awards to Louisiana Artists and Scholars (ATLAS) Subprogram

+The ATLAS Subprogram provides support for major scholarly and artistic productions with potential to have a broad impact on a regional and/or national level.
 ATLAS awards facilitate completion of manuscripts for publication and/or mounting of creative productions including recordings, performances, and gallery shows.
 The Subprogram allows the State to profit from its rich cultural traditions and makes Louisiana faculty members' expertise and creativity in these disciplines well known both nationally and internationally.